Dentist-Approved

 What happens if it falls off and I swallow it?

-No worries.
+No worries, you won't even notice.
 The gems are tiny, smooth, and totally body-safe.
 The materials I use are lead-free, non-toxic, and made to safely pass through your system if swallowed.
-You won't even notice!

 Can I still go to the dentist with a tooth gem?

-You can and should.
-Keep up with regular cleanings and checkups just like usual.
+You can and should keep up with regular cleanings and check-ups just like usual.

 Can I get a tooth gem if I wear a retainer, nightguard, or Invisalign?

-Unfortunately, no. Because tooth gems are meant to come off with pressure, the snug-fit of retainers or other dental appliances will affect the longevity of the gems—and it's impossible to say how quickly that would happen.
+Unfortunately, no. Because tooth gems are meant to come off with pressure, the snug fit of retainers or other dental appliances will affect the longevity of the gems, and it's impossible to say how quickly that would happen.
 Wearing gems under your Invisalign could also affect the treatment trajectory and how your teeth shift.
-But you can ask your dentist to mould your dental appliances to fit over top of existing gems.
+But you can ask your dentist to mould your dental appliances to fit over top of existing gems!

 Right after your appointment: